Attendance "No Show You Go" Policy

 Loan Deferment If you drop below 6 credit hours of enrollment you will initiate your 6 month grace period for all loans borrowed.

 SAP Withdrawing from courses may cause you to fail the completion rate for Satisfactory Academic Progress (SAP).
-You will either 1) receive a warning letter at the end of the semester and be placed on financial aid probation for SAP; or 2) you will need to petition the financial aid office if you are already on financial aid probation for the current term.
+You will either 1) receive a warning letter at the end of the semester and be placed on financial aid warning for SAP; or 2) you will be put on dismissal and must file a SAP appeal to try to be reinstated for financial aid.

 Cancel Future Financial Aid If you withdraw from all classes, and plan to attend another college or university for a subsequent term, then notify the Financial Aid Office to cancel your future financial aid.Failure to cancel your aid at Carl Sandburg College may prevent you from receiving aid at another institution.